 g.
 Financial Reporting and analysis

 Financial reporting and analysis is the function that takes raw accounting entries and transforms them into meaningful, usable and comparable financial statements.
-The finance department contribute to organizational growth by measuring and reporting on regular bases, key numbers that are vital to the success of the company.
+The finance department contributes to organizational growth by measuring and reporting on regular bases, key numbers that are vital to the success of the company.
 This will likely include a summary of all funding sources, expenditures and reserves available for future use (excluding those already committed and budgeted for current period) some non-financial information.
 And are usually communicated to managers in a logical and understandable format.

 h.
 Assist managers in making key strategic decisions